indrabasak/spring-tls-example/README.md

 #### Create HttpClient

-Once the SSL context is created, create the connection factory with the newly creates SSL context and the `NoopHostnameVerifier`.
+Once the SSL context is created, create the connection factory with the newly created SSL context and the `NoopHostnameVerifier`.

 ```
 SSLConnectionSocketFactory socketFactory =